E-ADDA: Unsupervised Adversarial Domain Adaptation Enhanced by a New Mahalanobis Distance Loss for Smart Computing: Evaluation

 \subsubsection{Office-31}

-In Table \ref{table:eval_office_31}, we compare our Enforced Transfer against ResNet-50 \cite{he2016deep} and nine other state-of-the-art domain adaptation algorithms using the dataset Office-31.
+In Table \ref{table:eval_office_31}, we compare our E-ADDA against ResNet-50 \cite{he2016deep} and nine other state-of-the-art domain adaptation algorithms using the dataset Office-31.
 Office-31 contains three subdomains: Amazon (A), Webcam (W), and Dslr (D).
 Each domain contains 31 classes of everyday office objects such as rulers or projectors.
 There are 4,110 images in total in Office-31.
 Across the three domains, six domain adaptation tasks can be formed, as shown in Table \ref{table:eval_office_31}.
 The performance of each algorithm is measured in the accuracy that is the percentage of samples that are correctly classified by the algorithm out of all the samples in the testing set.

-On the six domain adaptation tasks, we have achieved the state-of-the-art performance on five of them, except for the task of A $\rightarrow$ W, where RSDA-MSTN \cite{gu2020spherical} outpeforms the Enforced Transfer by 0.7\%.
+On the six domain adaptation tasks, we have achieved state-of-the-art performance on five of them, except for the task of A $\rightarrow$ W, where RSDA-MSTN \cite{gu2020spherical} outperforms E-ADDA by 0.7\%.
 RSDA-MSTN \cite{gu2020spherical} proposes to redefine the feature space as a spherical feature space and create a spherical classifier and discriminator, creating a pseudo-label loss in this spherical feature space.
 However, it fails to deal with the situation in which the pseudo-labels are not very accurate and the pseudo-label loss is very large.
-The Enforced Transfer does not have that problem.
+E-ADDA does not have that problem.

+It is worth noting that RSDA-MSTN is a non-generative adversarial algorithm whose superiority comes from the fact that the adversarial training is defined in the spherical feature space.
+As a non-generative adversarial method, RSDA-MSTN is a perfect candidate to compare E-ADDA against.
+On tasks with large domain shifts, such as W $\rightarrow$ A and D $\rightarrow$ A, we outperform RSDA-MSTN by 17.9\% and 12\%, a very large improvement.
+This suggests E-ADDA is better at achieving domain confusion on UDA tasks whose source and target domains are more distributionally distant while other algorithms that aim at domain confusion fail to achieve a performance that is as high.